 An ECC data-link layer termination function provides the common data-link layer processing regardless of the network layer PDU encapsulated within the data-link layer frame.
 The mapping of the data-link layer frame into the ECC is also provided by this function.
 This function is specified in the technology-specific Recommendations.
-However, the specification for the SDH ECC data-link layer termination function and the OTN ECC data-link layer termination function is provided below.
+However, the specification for the SDH ECC data-link layer termination function, the OTN ECC data-link layer termination function, and the MPLS-TP SCC data-link layer termination function is provided below.